tumluliu/spacxt/README.md

 - 🎮 **Interactive Controls**: Start/stop simulation, move objects, reset scene
 - 📊 **Live Relationship Panel**: Monitor spatial relations as they evolve
 - 🔄 **Dynamic Updates**: See the scene change as agents reason about space
-- 🧠 **LLM-Powered Natural Language**: Command the scene using natural language!
+- 🧠 **LLM-Powered Natural Language**: Command the scene and ask spatial questions!
-  - "put a coffee cup on the table"
+  - **Commands**: "put a coffee cup on the table", "move the chair closer to the stove"
-  - "add a modern laptop to the workspace"
+  - **Questions**: "what objects are on the table?", "what if I remove the table?"
-  - "move the chair closer to the stove"
+  - **Spatial Reasoning**: "where is the safest place to put a hot pan?"

 **Command Line Demo:**
 1. Load `bootstrap.json`